This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 And sometimes…not so much.
-Many people have long, drawn-out periods that leave them anaemic, or severely depressed.
+Many people have long, drawn-out periods that leave them anemic, or severely depressed.
 Some people experience menstrual pain that feels off the charts, and gets in the way of daily life like work or school.

 Or, periods can cause a monthly bout of gender dysphoria.
 But, there’s nothing you can do about it right—periods are a fact of life?

-Long-term Solutions for Ending Your Period
+Long-Term Solutions For Ending Your Period

 One of the easiest ways that people can skip periods is by using combination birth control pills.
 These contraceptive pills combine estrogen and progestin, which suppress ovulation and stop the lining of your uterus from thickening.